+The ADA does not overrule legitimate safety requirements.
 If a particular service animal is out of control and the handler does not take effective action to control it, or if it is not housebroken, that animal may be excluded.

-Example A: A dog that barks during a hearing may be excluded.
+Example: A dog that barks during a hearing or exhibits vicious behavior toward others may be excluded.
 If the dog is excluded, the individual with the disability should still be given the option of continuing his or her participation in the court services.